Jovem Pan (Santa Inês): History

 On August 9, 2018, Turner (owner of Esporte Interativo BR and subscription channels EI 1 and EI 2) announced that the channels would shut down in 40 days, alleging damage to their sports broadcasts that would be transferred to TNT and Space (both from Turner) as well as continuing with its apps.
 The announcement took viewers by surprise and the programming of the three channels began to consist of reruns of old programs at 11 am, until their closure on September 25.

 However, despite the closure of EI BR both on over-the-air and subscription television, TV Eldorado continued showing the defunct channel's programming with local programming direct from Maranhão, leading viewers from São Paulo and Maranhão to complain about the constant reruns of the extinct network's programming.

 In October 2020, businessman Rinaldi Faria, creator of the clown duo Patati Patatá, acquired the channel together with Rede 41 from the city of Pirassununga in the interior of São Paulo.

 On November 20, TV Eldorado ended its relays of Esporte Interativo's content and became Rede Mais Família, beginning to produce its own programs, and its programming was in test phase.
 On December 1, the network expanded to Rio de Janeiro, replacing a Boas Novas relayer.

-On April 7, 2025, it was announced that the channel would be replaced by a TV version of the SBT News portal,in a partnership involving businessman Rinaldi Faria and Grupo Silvio Santos.
+On April 7, 2025, it was announced that the channel would be replaced by a TV version of the SBT News portal, in a partnership involving businessman Rinaldi Faria and Grupo Silvio Santos.
 The choice of the frequency was due to the fact that Rede Mais Família had availability in a good part of the country, also having ANATEL-authorized relay stations.
 Initially scheduled to be launched within a 90-day period, but with broadcasts of a provisional format of its programs on YouTube and streaming service +SBT, SBT informed that it was an "embryonary service" with no immediate launch.

+On January 1, 2026, Grupo Jovem Pan announced a partnership with the station to generate programming for the conglomerate's new open television network starting January 7.
+With the agreement, Jovem Pan will be broadcast in São Paulo, through the Santa Inês station's retransmitter on UHF channel 51.

+On January 16, the debut of Jovem Pan on free-to-air TV was announced for the following day, on the same channels already announced, but with retransmission on channel 51.1 in São Paulo.
+With this, channel 19 in Santa Inês becomes the originating station for the new network and ceases to transmit the programming of Rede Mais Família, which is now generated by the Pirassununga station.